 There are over 40 million slaves in the world today, bringing slaveholders and traffickers about $150 billion annually.
 With high profits and low risk, the buying and selling of human beings has become the fastest-growing criminal enterprise in the world, surpassing even arms and drug trafficking.
 How can this be?
 Modern-day slavery, or human trafficking, exists in every county and under many guises.
 Issues including extreme poverty, corruption, cultural norms that devalue and commodify woman and children, and an insatiable demand for exploitive sex and cheap labor fuel this crime.
 It may be hard to accept that this happens in our communities, but we must share the knowledge that this is a reality for far too many victims in order to change it.

 The long-term consequences of human trafficking can be severe.
-A trafficking experience impacts every areas of a survivor’s life.
+A trafficking experience impacts every area of a survivor’s life.
 Unlike most other violent crimes, trafficking usually involves prolonged and repeated trauma.
 Every stage of the trafficking process can involve physical, sexual, and psychological abuse, including but not limited to violence, torture, the forced use of substances, and manipulation.
 This, of course, results in serious psychological effects during and after a trafficking experience.
 Many survivors are diagnosed with post-traumatic stress disorder, depression, memory loss, anxiety, fear, guilt, shame, and other severe forms of mental trauma.

 Photography is a powerful tool to create awareness about social injustices.
 By engaging the public through art, Capture Humanity aims to help transform public perceptions; educate individuals, communities, and policymakers; and stir public outrage to inspire action.
 For the past five years Matilde has used photographic artwork on human trafficking to inform, provoke discussion, and inspire action by public speaking and exhibiting in museums, galleries, and public spaces.